Plum Candy

 “I’ll wait here with our guest,” Lawson said.
 “You go book us a room.”

-The crunch of leaves under boots punctuated the eerie stillness that blanketed Pine Ridge.
-As he stepped inside, the scent of wood polish and something floral greeted him.
+Inside felt warm and cozy: a fire going, wood polish, something floral like lilac... maybe.
 Behind a counter stood a man in his mid-forties, his friendly face creased with laugh lines that spoke of a life well-lived.
-Despite his genial appearance, Rowan noted the man's broad shoulders and the hint of muscle beneath his rolled-up sleeves.
+Despite his genial appearance, Noelan noted the man’s broad shoulders and the hint of muscle beneath his rolled-up sleeves.

-"Welcome to Pine Ridge Inn."
+“Welcome to Pine Ridge Inn.”
 His voice flowed.
 His eyes pierced.
-The chair creaked and groaned as the innkeeper rose, "What brings you to our neck of the woods?"
+The chair creaked and groaned as the innkeeper rose.
+“What brings you to our neck of the woods?”

-Rowan leaned casually against the counter.
-"Exploring.
-Thought I'd get off the main road, and experience some of this countryside."
+Noelan leaned casually against the counter.
+“Exploring.
+Thought I’d get off the main road, and experience some of this countryside.”

 “Always good to broaden your horizons.
 You never know what nuggets of wisdom you might find... or what purpose you might fulfill.”

-Rowan sighed slightly.
-"What are you going on about?"
+Noelan sighed slightly.
+“What are you going on about?”

 The innkeeper chuckled and waved a hand dismissively.
 “Oh, don’t mind me.
 Small town.
 Big imagination.
 How long will you be staying?”